• Courses

 I always recommend using the Google Tag Manager option, and later in this blog post, you will learn why.

-GTAG (or gtag.js) is a JavaScript code library that a developer can install on a website can install.
-When this tracking code is added, it starts tracking standard events (like page_view and others).
+GTAG (or gtag.js) is a JavaScript code library that a developer can install on a website.
+When adding this tracking code, it starts tracking standard events (like page_view and others).

 Tracking code

-In the past, Google Analytics and Google Ads were using different tracking codes.
+In the past, Google Analytics and Google Ads used different tracking codes.
 Google Analytics was using analytics.js library while Google Ads was using conversion.js.

 conversion.js and analytics.js

-If you take a closer look at both codes in the screenshot below, you’ll notice that their structure is very similar.
+If you look at both codes in the screenshot below, you’ll notice that their structure is very similar.

 <script async src="https://www.googletagmanager.com/gtag/js?id=SOME_ID"></script>